qorix-group/score/docs/platform_management_plan/quality_management.rst

         | All tool requirements have bidirectional traceability to and from process requirements or guidance
       - 100%
       - None
-      - Ensured by process configuration and tool management, only valid requirements can be merged, review required, script based check
+      - Ensured by process configuration and tool management, only verified and valid documents can be merged, review required
     * - 4
       - :need:`wp__requirements__feat`
       - | All feature requirements are reviewed and valid